 What is ISO 14971?

-ISO 14971 is a nine-part standard that sees risk management as a product lifecycle process encompassing development, production and post-production.
+ISO 14971 is an international standard that sees risk management as a product lifecycle process encompassing development, production and post-production stages.
 Jama Connect™ offers a straightforward approach to managing risk according to ISO 14971 in one platform.
+The standard was recently updated in 2019 providing more guidance on risk management and adding more detailed requirements.

 Managing Risks & Requirements for ISO 14971

 Risk management is an inextricable part of the medical device development process.
-For medical device developers, risks are requirements.
-Risks may take different forms than requirements and may be more scenario-based, but they are a core principle of product development and should be tied together in one powerful platform.
+For medical device developers, risks are a core principle of product development and should be tied together in one powerful platform.

-The Jama Connect Risk Management Center guides compliance with Clauses 4 through 7 of ISO 14971, which cover how risk should be managed throughout the product development process.
+Jama Connect guides compliance with Clauses 4 through 7 of ISO 14971, which cover how risk should be managed throughout the product development process.

-Clause 6 requires that risk control measures be developed, implemented and verified across the product development lifecycle.
-Risk control measures might include product design, preventative measures in the product and labeling.
+Clause 7 requires risk control measures to be developed, implemented, and verified across the product development lifecycle.
+Risk control measures could include product design, preventative measures in the product, and labeling.
+Residual risk must be evaluated against acceptability criteria, and risk control measures must be reviewed in case additional risks have been introduced inadvertently.

 When defining risk control measures, teams can capture those measures in Jama Connect and link them directly to risks before updating the rankings to determine the residual risk level.